giantswarm/docs/src/content/general/architcture/openstack/index.md

 There is a machine created as bastion that help us with the operations.
 It is the single entrypoint to the running infrastructure so that way all cluster machines can live in a private network and expose the services running on them via explicit configuration.

-The setup requires a external network configured in the project to allow the machines to pull images or route requests from containers to Internet.
+The setup requires an external network configured in the project to allow the machines to pull images or route requests from containers to Internet.

 We used an internal network which interconnects all master and worker hosts allowing internal communication of all containers in the cluster.
-At the same time it allocates the load balancers that are created dinamically as result of exposing a service in the cluster.
+At the same time it allocates the load balancers that are created dynamically as result of exposing a service in the cluster.
 The load balancer, in case of being external, allocates a floating IP to make possible the connection with external endpoints.

 Internally Cluster API (CAPI) use kubeadm to configure all the machines according to the standards.
 It use a template defined as yaml, part of CAPI, where we have harden the different parameters for the API and other controllers running in the master machine.